Deformations of path algebras of quivers with relations: Deformation quantization and Kontsevich's Formality Theorem

 We say that $\star$ is a {\it quantization} of $\{ \blank {,} \blank \}$ (i.e.\ a deformation quantization of $(X, \{ \blank {,} \blank \})$) if

 i.e.\ if the skew-symmetrization of the first-order term $B_1$ of $\star$ coincides with the Poisson bracket. \end{definition}

-Deformation quantization was proposed in Bayen--Flato--Frønsdal--Lichnerowicz--Sternheimer \cite{bayen} as viewing quantum mechanics as a formal deformation of classical mechanics.
+Deformation quantization was proposed in Bayen--Flato--Frønsdal--Lichnerowicz--Sternheimer \cite{bayen} as a way to quantize a classical mechanical system, given by a Poisson manifold, by viewing quantum mechanics as a kind of deformation of classical mechanics.
 The existence of a deformation quantization was first shown for symplectic manifolds (i.e.\ the non-degenerate case) by De~Wilde--Lecomte \cite{dewildelecomte} with a different explicit construction given by Fedosov \cite{fedosov}.
 The deformation quantization of arbitrary Poisson structures was solved by Kontsevich \cite{kontsevich1}, giving the following general result.